SublimeText/LaTeXTools/docs/features.md

 Note that if you specify a relative path as the `TEXroot` in the project file, the path is determined *relative to the location of the project file itself*.
 It may be less ambiguous to specify an absolute path to the `TEXroot` if possible.

+## Previewing

+**Preview functions are only available in Sublime Text Build 3118 and newer.**

+LaTeXTools has the ability to preview images included in the document using a popup or equations as they are typed using phantoms.
+Both of these functions rely on [Ghostscript](http://www.ghostscript.com/) and [ImageMagick](http://www.imagemagick.org) being installed and available on your `texpath`.

+### Math-Live preview

+While editing equations LaTeXTools will preview the result using phantoms.
+By default this will only preview the currently edited environment, but you can also preview all math environments by adjusting the appropriate settings.
+See the documentation on [Preview Settings](settings.md#preview-settings)

+### Preview images

+You can preview images included via the `\includegraphics` command.
+By default, when you hover over the name of the image, a popup will appear to show the image.
+Links are provided to open the image itself or the folder containing the image.
+It is also possible to show all images at once via phantoms.
+See the documentation on [Preview Settings](settings.md#preview-settings) for details.

 ## Spell-checking

 LaTeXTools parses the `%!TEX spellcheck` directive to set the language for the spell-checker integrated in Sublime Text.
 The [Dictionaries](https://github.com/titoBouzout/Dictionaries) package is recommended and supported.
 If you have additional dictionaries, you can add them using the `tex_spellcheck_paths` setting, which is a mapping from the locales to the dictionary paths.
 Each locale must be lowercase and use only a hyphen as a separator.
 The dictionary paths must be compatible with those used by Sublime Text's spell-checker.
 For example `{"en-us": "Packages/Language - English/en_US.dic"}` would be a valid value.
 For more on Sublime Text support for spell checking, see [the relevant online documentation](http://www.sublimetext.com/docs/3/spell_checking.html).